TDKorn/sphinx-readme/docs/source/configuration/configuring.rst

    A dictionary containing info about your repository (:external+sphinx:confval:`html_context`)

    * At minimum, the username and repository name must be specified
-   * Please see `HTML Context Settings <https://docs.readthedocs.io/en/stable/guides/edit-source-links-sphinx.html>`_ to determine the correct dictionary keys for your hosting platform
+   * Please see :ref:`HTML Context Settings <rtd:guides/edit-source-links-sphinx:github>`
+     to determine the correct dictionary keys for your hosting platform

    :type: ``Dict``